lukasvst/dm-vio/README.md

 * an accurate camera calibration!
 For tips on calibration and the format of camera.txt see [src/dso/README.md](src/dso/README.md).
 * to set the `mode=1` unless you have a photometric calibration (vignette.png and pcalib.txt).
-* a file times.txt which contains **exactly** one timestamp for each image in the image folder.
+* a file times.txt which contains **exactly** one timestamp for each image in the image folder, or specified through the `tsFile` parameter.
 Note that this file contains the timestamp twice, first in nanoseconds and then in seconds.

 When enabling IMU data you also need